Last Updated on March 16, 2022 by Jim Ferri

 9) When Comparing Hotels Online, Check All the Costs

 Whenever you book a hotel online, be certain to check additional fees.
-Although some websites may show a lower price, it may not include all of the taxes and charges.
+Although some websites may show a lower price, it may not include all of the taxes and miscellaneous charges like the obnoxious “resort fee.”
 The sites of many brand hotels will likely include all fees, but it never hurts to ask.

-Keep watching a hotel’s rates even after you book since sometimes you’ll find a less expensive room.
+Keep watching a hotel’s rates even after you book since sometimes you’ll find a less expensive room at another hotel.
 If that’s the case, call the front desk and see if they’ll match the rate.
-Or book your room through sites such as Tingo, a TripAdvisor company.
-It tracks your hotel’s rates and automatically refunds any difference to you should the price drop.
-To qualify for any rebate, of course, you have to prepay your stay.
+Hotels would rather drop the cost of their room rather than lose you .

 11) A Good Way to Save on Hotel Costs: Join Their Loyalty Program